ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.withBatch(editor: Editor, fn: () => void) => void`

-Call a function, deferring normalization and `onChange` flush until it completes.
+Call a synchronous function as one logical batch.
+Operations still go through `editor.apply` one at a time, but batch state stays live until the callback completes, and normalization plus the final `onChange` flush run once at the end.

 #### `Editor.withoutNormalizing(editor: Editor, fn: () => void) => void`